Why Most Leadership Programs Don’t Change Behavior

 Often, they’re the ones who keep working on it afterward.

-They try something.
+They try something new.

 They reflect on it.

-They get it wrong.
+Maybe they get it wrong.

 They adjust.